-If you asked any financial advisor when to start saving for retirement, their answer would be simple: Now.
-Retirement accounts of any kind are like wine—they have the potential to drastically improve with age.
-Setting aside a little every year starting in your 20s can make the difference between hundreds of thousands of dollars of accumulated interest by your 60s and 70s.
-That’s why it’s important to begin planning for retirement early.
+But setting aside a little every year starting in your 20s could make the difference between hundreds of thousands of dollars of accumulated investment earnings by retirement age.
+That’s one reason it’s important to begin planning for retirement early.

-The sooner you start saving for retirement, the better.
-To see where you stand (and where you are heading) use our simple retirement savings calculator.
+To see where you stand with your retirement savings (and where you are heading) you could use a simple retirement savings calculator.
 This will help give you a little perspective on how to get started on your retirement savings strategy.

 The Different Ways to Save for Retirement

 First, you might want to determine where you should be saving your money.
 Here are the most common types of retirement accounts and who can use them.

 A 401(k) is a workplace retirement account offered by employers.
 Typically, you contribute a portion of your paycheck, pre-tax.
 One of the benefits of using your workplace’s retirement plan is that your company may offer a “match.”